 4 bananas, cut lengthwise

 5-7 rosemary leaves

-Heat oven to 400.
-Line baking sheet with parchment paper.
+1. Heat oven to 400 degrees F. Line baking sheet with parchment paper.

-Peel and cut all bananas lengthwise.
-Place on baking sheet and roast for 20-25 minutes or until brown and oozing yummy juices.
-Let cool slightly.
-Place in blender or food processor with rosemary blending until nice and smooth.
-You may need to add 1-2 cups of water, so start by adding in 1/4 cup increments until you get desired consistency.
+3. Place bananas and rosemary leaves into a blender or food processor and puree for 1-2 minutes or until completely smooth.
+You may need to add additional water, so start by adding in 1/4 cup increments until you get desired consistency.

 Age: 4 months and up